Can’t Concentrate on Anything? The Complete Guide on Focus, Attention, and Concentration.

-If you desire to work for your goal, then you need the right environment to execute it.
+If you desire to work for your goal, you need the right environment to execute it.

 Anything which is not a habit will require your attention.

-What the heck?
 Did you pay attention to what you just read?

-You will not pay attention to children walking with a balloon in hand, but you will definitely pay attention if the kid is flying with the balloon—something outside of our brain pattern.
+You will not pay attention to children walking with a balloon in hand, but you will pay attention if the kid is flying with the balloon—something outside of our brain pattern.

-When you learn to notice, a disturbance without getting disturbed will skyrocket your productivity.
+When you learn to notice a disturbance without getting disturbed, it will skyrocket your productivity.